 The General Plan Open Space and Conservation Element includes goals and policies that promote GHG reduction within the City.
 The project's consistency with these goals and policies is discussed in Section VI, Energy.
-As demonstrated in Table VIII-4, Consistency with the City of Santa Clarita General Plan.
+As demonstrated in Table VIII-4, Consistency with the City of Santa Clarita General Plan, the proposed Project would be consistent with the General Plan.